 Please Note: The options to select from are based on a standard set of waiver reasons and cannot be customized at this time.
 If no options apply, the employee can respond with a custom reason.

 After you’ve enabled the Medical Waiver Reason requirement, any captured responses will be available for you to include when running the Cost and Coverage Report - Horizontal from your Reports Library.

 Use the following settings to include waiver reasons when running the coverage report:

 - Benefit Intent filter should include “Waived”

-- Product Fields column setting should include “Waiver Reasons”
+- Benefit Fields column setting should include “Waiver Reasons”